parallaxsecond/parsec/README.md

 # Disclaimer

-Parsec is an open source project and is under development.
+Parsec is a new open source project and is under active development.
 This code repository is being made available so that the developer community can learn and give feedback about the new interfaces and the concepts of platform-agnostic security.
 The implementation that is provided is suitable for exploratory testing and experimentation only.
 This test implementation does not offer any tangible security benefits and therefore is not